This document is relevant for: Trn2, Trn3

 Memory types.

 Both input srcs tensors and output dst tensor can be in HBM or SBUF.
-Both srcs and dst tensors must have compile-time known addresses.
+Both srcs and dst tensors must have compile-time known addresses (unless using vector_offset for indirect access).

 Data types.